RsyncProject/rsync/rsync.1.md

 0.  `--compress-level=NUM`

     Explicitly set the compression level to use (see `--compress`) instead of letting it default.
-If NUM is non-zero, the `--compress` option is implied.
+Allowed values for NUM are between 0 and 9; default when --compress option is specified is 6.
+If NUM is non-zero, the --compress option is implied.

 0.  `--skip-compress=LIST`